GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 - [ ] Add additional fields so different file attributes can get different ffmpeg commands
 - [ ] Celery queues: https://stackoverflow.com/questions/51631455/how-to-route-tasks-to-different-queues-with-celery-and-django
 - [ ] Celery starts queues based on docker env variables
-- [ ] Around line 150 in tasks...
+- [x] Around line 150 in tasks...
 The function to check if ffmpeg should run checks for a variable like subtitle, without establishing if the subtitle stream exists.
 This casues all media missing the stream to encode.
 Need to fix.
+- [ ] Documentation